PRIMARY INVESTIGATOR

 Project Assistant

-Jordan T. Williams is a recent graduate of Columbia University, where she earned her MPH in Population and Family Health, following a B.A. in Health and Human Sciences from the University of Southern California.
-With aspirations to pursue an MD/PhD, she aims to bridge the gap between public health and medicine through addressing systemic barriers to well-being among institutionally oppressed groups.
+Jordan is a 2023 graduate of Columbia University where she earned her MPH in Population and Family Health, following a B.A. in Health and Human Sciences from the University of Southern California ('21).
+With aspirations to pursue an MD, she aims to bridge the gap between public health and medicine through addressing systemic barriers to well-being among institutionally oppressed groups.
 At the lab, Jordan is enthusiastic about contributing to a study tackling the public health challenges surrounding financial exploitation of aging adults, and the potential to inspire strategies to protect this vulnerable demographic from abuse and premature mortality.

 Emma Oyen